Ole Miss Kicks Off the Season Sept. 1 vs. Texas Tech

 Luke then spent two years (2000-01) coaching the offensive line at Murray State before returning to his alma mater to guide the Rebel tight ends and offensive line for four seasons (2002-05).

-Luke is married to the former Ashley Grantham of Oxford, Mississippi, and the couple has two sons, Harrison (born Feb.
+Born Oct.
+29, 1976, Luke is married to the former Ashley Grantham of Oxford, Mississippi, and the couple has two sons, Harrison (born Feb.
 18, 2008) and Cooper (born July 20, 2011).
 His father, Tommy, was a defensive back at Ole Miss in the 1960s while his brother, Tom, quarterbacked the Rebels from 1989-91.
 Tom is also on the Ole Miss football staff as assistant athletics director for player development.

 - Men's Sports